 The passing game sputtered pretty much all night for Dallas.
 Saints Defensive Coordinator Dennis Allen made sure to take away what they do best.
 He had his best cornerback, Marshon Lattimore, follow Amari Cooper all over the field, whether in man or zone.
 He used coverages that took away the short easy passes over the middle on 3rd down and even double-teamed tight end Jason Witten at times.
 The most critical aspect of Allen’s gameplan, however, was his healthy use of disguise.
 This prevented Dak Prescott from getting into the best play to beat the coverage at the line of scrimmage.

 On the first drive of the game, with the Cowboys facing a 3rd-and-10, the Saints crowded the line of scrimmage before the snap.
 They were showing blitz initially before backing out one player at a time.
 The Saints would actually rush 3 on this snap and drop into zone coverage (Tampa-2).

 The extra man dropping in coverage helped double-team Jason Witten (Below – 2nd receiver from the bottom).

 Prescott dumped it off for a short gain, and the Cowboys had to punt.

 Later in the first quarter, the Cowboys were in the red zone and faced another 3rd down.
 This time, the Saints showed 7 men on the line of scrimmage, another blitz look, and held the look until the snap.

 Once again, they would end up rushing just 3 and attempting to win with coverage.
-They dropped into quarters.
+They dropped into Tampa-2 again.
 Their main focus was in the middle of the field, where the Cowboys had tight ends Jason Witten and Blake Jarwin to either side of the formation.